AninditaBasu/indica/topics/api_mb.md

 <hr/>

-This API fetches information from Mahabharat.
+This API returns structured data from the Mahabharat.
 The JSON response contains data about people, places, and events.

 ---------